 Liver transplantation has been shown to be effective treatment for small, early Hepatocellular carcinoma that is confined to the liver.
-The widely accepted criteria for transplant eligibility are the "Milan Criteria" which are based on the size & number of HCCs: one tumour \leq 5cm or up to three tumours each \leq 3cm.
-A cancer-free survival of 70-80% is predicted following transplantation for tumours that fulfill these criteria.
-It is likely that some tumours that exceed the Milan criteria may be effectively treated with transplantation.
+A cancer-free survival of 70-80% is predicted following transplantation for tumours that fulfill specific criteria as defined by Trillium Gift of Life.
 A variety of extended criteria have been proposed by different transplant centres.
-In Toronto, tumours that exceed the Milan criteria may be considered for transplant if they are confined to the liver (i.e. no metastases), without invasion into veins (i.e. no venous tumour thrombus), no constitutional symptoms, and a biopsy that indicates that it is microscopically favourable (i.e. not "poorly differentiated").
+In Toronto, tumours that exceed the specified criteria may be considered for transplant if they are confined to the liver (i.e. no metastases), without invasion into veins (i.e. no venous tumour thrombus), no constitutional symptoms, and a biopsy that indicates that it is microscopically favourable (i.e. not "poorly differentiated").

-Patients who are listed with HCC that is > 2cm in diameter and/or multifocal are eligible for a slightly higher priority on the liver transplant waiting list.
+Patients who are listed with HCC that is > 2cm in diameter and/or multifocal disease are eligible for a slightly higher priority on the liver transplant waiting list.

-Treatment while waiting for transplantation (Bridge therapy)
+Treatment while waiting for transplantation (Bridging therapy)

-Since liver transplantation or HCC is a hope/desire and not inevitable because of the organ shortage, we recommend that the HCC be treated as if the patient were not listed for transplant, using the other best-available therapies.
+Since liver transplantation for HCC is a hope/desire and not inevitable because of the organ shortage, we recommend that the HCC be treated as if the patient were not listed for transplant, using the other best-available therapies.
 The purpose of this "Bridging Therapy" is to control the tumour(s) during the waiting time, and specifically to prevent the patient from being taken off the waiting list because of spread or progression of the HCC.
 The bridging therapies that are used are:

 - 1. Ablation placing a needle through the skin into the tumour and destroying it by heating it with hi-frequency radio-waves (RFA = radio-frequency ablation).
 This is an out-patient procedure. - 2.
 TACE Through the Artery Chemotherapy with Embolization chemotherapy is delivered via the artery directly into the tumour(s).
 This requires 2-3 days of hospitalization - 3.
 Radiotherapy highly focused irradiation that spares most of the liver.
-This is usually administered for 10 days as an out-patient.
+This is usually administered for 10 days as an out-patient. - 4.
+Radioembolization (Y90) Radioembolization is a minimally invasive procedure that combines embolization and radiation therapy to treat liver cancer.
+Tiny glass or resin beads filled with the radioactive isotope yttrium Y-90 are placed inside the blood vessels that feed a tumor.